Bubba (album)

-BUBBA (stylized in all caps) is the second studio album by the Canadian electronic music producer Kaytranada, released by RCA Records on December 13, 2019.
-The album's release was preceded by the release of the single "10%" which featured singer Kali Uchis, which was released on December 9, 2019.
+Bubba (stylized in all caps) is the second studio album by the Canadian electronic music producer Kaytranada, released by RCA Records on December 13, 2019.
+The album's release was preceded by the release of the single "10%" which features singer Kali Uchis, which was released on December 9, 2019.
 In the lead-up to the album release, Igloofest, a winter music festival, announced Kaytranada as a surprise guest.
 Just after the album release, Kaytranada announced a one-day pop-up shop and DJ set in Montreal.

-It won a Grammy award for the Best Dance/Electronic Album category, while its single "10%" featuring Kali Uchis won Best Dance Recording at the 63rd Annual Grammy Awards on March 14, 2021.
+It won a Grammy Award for the Best Dance/Electronic Album category, while "10%" won Best Dance Recording at the 63rd Annual Grammy Awards on March 14, 2021.
 At the Juno Awards of 2021, it won the award for Dance Recording of the Year.

 Recording

 In an interview with GQ, Kaytranada said that recording Bubba was a very different process to his previous album.
 Previously, songs would be edited on his laptop and sent remotely to collaborating artists for them to add their own ideas.
 With Bubba, recordings took place mainly in-studio with both the producer and the artist present.
 As a result, Kaytranada had to adapt to creating chemistry and personal relationships with artists in the studio.

 In an interview with GQ, Kaytranada revealed that some of the artists on the previous album 99.9% turned down reappearances on Bubba.
 This changed the direction of the entire album, as it instead focused on the "Kaytranada sound", searching for and evolving his personal style of music.
 The result is a unique blend of neo-soul, hip-hop, Afrobeat, and other varying genres in a dance style that the artist describes as "funky".